Estimating the lower bound (xmin)

 - no_of_sims

-is large, this can take a while to run.- seed
+- number of bootstrap simulations.
+When - no_of_simsis large, this can take a while to run.

 - xmins

-.
+- default - 1e5.
 A vector of possible values of xmin to explore.
 When a single value is passed, this represents the maximum value to search, i.e. by default we search from (1, 1e5).
-See details for further information.- pars
+See details for further information.

-.
+- default - 1e5.
 The maximum x value calculated when working out the CDF.
-See details for further information.- distance
+See details for further information.

 Details